 Roosevelt had to speak to his fellow citizens and reassure the nation.
 Radio was the means to do this.
 That broadcast was the first of 31 informal “Fireside Chat” radio addresses that Roosevelt would deliver through a bevy of microphones from different stations and networks to an audience of millions of Americans brought together by the radio.
 A radioman had the idea of calling them fireside chats, which Roosevelt approved, feeling they captured the informality, and even more the intimacy, of what he thought to convey.

-Roosevelt opened the first of these chats with the words, “My friends, I want to talk for a few minutes with the people of the United States about banking,” and it was, for the most part, a quite technical economic talk.
-But then he noted that to solve the crisis something more important than gold, was needed, and that was the confidence of the people themselves.
+Roosevelt opened the first of these chats with the words, “My friends, I want to talk for a few minutes with the people of the United States about banking,” and it was, for the most part, a technical economic talk.
+But then he noted that to solve the crisis something more important than gold, was needed, and that was the confidence of the souls themselves.
 Here’s a particularly powerful excerpt of that historical talk:

 Learn more about inventions that radically transformed how people communicate